Lookup Functions

 HLOOKUP function

-Typing HLOOKUP we should select Milan as the lookup value (it lies in H4) and fix the column reference “H” only to block the column movement of our lookup value but allow it to remain flexible vertically.
+First, we type HLOOKUP and select Milan as the lookup value (cell H4).
+We already know we need to fix the column reference H to block the column movement of our lookup value but allow it to remain flexible vertically.

 VLOOKUP and HLOOKUP - practical examples

-We need to select the source table as well.
-I’ll fix all of the references to facilitate our work later on.
-HLOOKUP needs us to select a third argument – the row from which it should extract a value.
-Given that we are looking for “Country” and it is in the second row of the source table – the number we will type is “2.”
+Next, we select the source table and fix all the references to facilitate our work later.
+The third argument in the HLOOKUP formula is the row from which it should extract a value.
+Here, we look for ’Country’ (the second row of the source table) and type the number 2.

 VLOOKUP and HLOOKUP - practical examples